 On arrival, your four-poster beds will be made up with fresh white cotton bedding.
 There will be large loose cotton bath towels and hand towels ready for you to use in the bathroom, along with a large brown bath towel each for the pool.
 For cooler evenings, there are warm wraps.

-Our team of cleaners will get to work at 10.00 on the Saturday after your stay.
-If you would also like your rooms to be cleaned while you are staying with us, please let us know when you book.
-Hourly price is 15 euros.
+A team of cleaners will get to work at 10.00 on the Saturday after your stay.
+If you would also like your rooms to be cleaned while you stay, contact Oliver's VIP Concierge Team.

 - Security deposit: 3000 euros, if no damages: promptly returned to your account two weeks after your stay. - Linen & Towels: Included. - Energy costs: Included. - Swimming pool heating: 250 euros. - End of stay cleaning: 350 euros. - Use of cinema: 50 euros. - Arrival time: 5pm. - Departure time: 10am. - Pets: Allowed. - Smoking: Not allowed. - Prices: The prices on the website are for 26 people.
 For smaller groups of up to 16 a 10% discount applies. - Wedding/Party: If more than 26 people on grounds there is an additonal 20% to pay. - Other: Operation of cinema in half open stable 50 euro for seven days (professional blue ray quality, wide range of blue ray dvd’s available). - It is recommended that all guests take out insurance to cover against potential cancellation and any accidental damage caused during your stay at the property.

 Posted by Jodie Chapmanon 08/12/2011